-Pantech Perception for Verizon leaks with 720p display and Snapdragon S4 processorAlex Wagner - Deputy Managing Editor, News Desk
+Pantech Perception for Verizon leaks with 720p display and Snapdragon S4 processorAlex Wagner - Editorial Director of News and Content

 Looks like AT&T isn't the only major U.S. carrier than Pantech is prepping a 720p Android smartphone for.
 An image of a device dubbed the Pantech Perception has made its way online courtesy of @evleaks on Unwired View, showing a device with rounded corners, on-screen navigation keys and 4G LTE connectivity.
 The Perception reportedly packs a 1.5GHz Snapdragon S4 processor along with a 720p display of unknown size.
 It's said that the device's model number is ADR930L, which is linked to an entry on GLBenchmark that lists the device as having an MSM8960 processor and running Android 4.0.3.